google/go-containerregistry/cmd/gcrane/README.md

 ## ls

 `gcrane ls` exposes a more complex form of `ls` than `crane`, which allows for listing tags, manifests, and sub-repositories.

+## cp

+`gcrane cp` supports a `-r` flag that copies images recursively, which is useful for backing up images, georeplicating images, or renaming images en masse.

 ## gc